18 February 2025 ~ Ponart Brewery in the Strange Case of Creation

 As I said at the outset of this post, Kaliningrad’s ‘collectors’ market’ is on the move again.
 Please don’t quote me on this!
 As Elvis Costello said, it could be ‘just a rumour that was spread around town’, but its veracity is tied to the echo that the strip of wooded embankment roaming along by the side of the Königsberg fort may soon be hosting its last tin bucket.
 There is a whisper in the air of landscape reincarnation and the rustle of leaves in a public park.

-Likewise, I am not entirely certain where this cornucopia of memories, the junk market, is officially bound, although the wind in my tin bucket tells me that it may be somewhere not far removed from the city’s botanical gardens.
+Likewise, I am not entirely certain where this cornucopia of memories, this junk market par excellence, is now officially bound, although the wind in my tin bucket tells me that it may be somewhere not far removed from the city’s botanical gardens.

 To be perfectly honest with you (another confession may soon be required), I really harbour no desire to know the new location ~ what the eye doesn’t see the heart won’t pine after.
-Thus, the next time that I wake up there handing over my roubles, I won’t be able to blame myself for going there deliberately and for buying things on purpose.
+Thus, the next time that I wake up at the market handing over my roubles, I won’t be able to blame myself for going there deliberately and for buying things on purpose.
 Take a leaf out of my well-thumbed book: never leave chance to anything else but intention ~ you can always confess in the fulness of time.

 31 December 2024 ~ Georgian Restaurant Kaliningrad the Magic of Kavkaz